 Gully connections must connect direct to a highway drain or other publicly adopted surface water system.
-The maximum length of a gully connection must not exceed 10 metres.

 Provision shall be made to deal with surface water from adjoining roads or accesses by the appropriate siting of gullies and drains.
 Where new estate roads access onto the already adopted highway the locations of the existing gullies, in the vicinity of the new junction, must be clearly plotted on the estate road layout plan.
 Where relocation of any gullies is required in an existing road, the details shall be agreed with the Project Engineer.